zajichek/zajichek/_codex_suggestions/05_visual_design_and_readability_recommendations.md

   font-size: 1rem;
   font-style: normal;
 }

+.navbar-brand > img {
+  max-height: 72px;
+}
 ```

 ### Sequential implementation steps
 1. Remove the homepage inline HTML slogan and replace it with Markdown.
 2. Adjust navbar font styles in `styles.scss`.
+3. Test a smaller logo height, such as 72px to 90px.
-3. Preview the navbar with all current links.
+4. Preview the navbar with all current links.
-4. Check mobile menu readability.
+5. Check mobile menu readability.

 ### Risk / possible site issues
 The site may feel less branded at first if the decorative font is removed.
 The logo can carry most of the brand identity instead.